What is Crime Scene Investigation?

 DNA Lab Testing

-American Society of Crime Laboratory Directors – The ASCLD organization is dedicated to providing excellence in science analysis through leadership in managing forensic science.
+American Society of Crime Laboratory Directors – The ASCLD is dedicated to providing excellence in science analysis through leadership in managing forensic science.

 Also, see our article on DNA Lab Testing.